c0mpute/microtar/README.md

 --------|------------------------------------------------|---------------------
 `write` | `mtar_t *tar, const void *data, unsigned size` | Write data to the stream

+#### TODO

+Tar extraction is still not implemented, since I don't need it at the moment.

 ## License
 This library is free software; you can redistribute it and/or modify it under